SeanFeldman/Approvals.xUnit/README.md

 ## Icon

-Created by Grégory Montigny from the Noun Project
+Created by Srinivas Agra from the Noun Project